Rise to Success: Career Highlights of Kamala Harris

 In 2010, Kamala Harris was elected attorney general of California.

-January 3, 2011: Took Office as Attorney General of California
+January 3, 2011: Took Office as Attorney General

 On January 3, 2011, Kamala Harris took office as attorney general of California, becoming the first woman, African American, and South Asian American to hold the office.

-2011: Attorney General of California
+2011: Became Attorney General of California

-2014: Re-elected as Attorney General
+2014: Reelected as Attorney General of California

-In 2014, Kamala Harris was re-elected as attorney general of California.
+In 2014, Kamala Harris was reelected as attorney general of California.

 February 27, 2016: Won California Democratic Party Vote

-2016: Won Senate election
+2016: Won the 2016 Senate Election

 January 3, 2017: Resigned as Attorney General